jinyiabc/jinyiabc.github.io/src/pages/tech-analysis/John-Murphy.md

 **Watch the Market's Reaction to Fundamental News**

 Watch the market's reaction to fundamental news very closely.
-The failure of prices to react to bullish news in an overbought area is a clear warning that a trun may be near.
+The failure of prices to react to bullish news in an overbought area is a clear warning that a turn may be near.
 The first adverse news is usually enough to quickly push prices in the other direction.
 Correspondingly, the failure of prices in an oversold area (under 25%) to react to bearish news can be taken as  a warning that all the bad news ha been fully discounted in the current low price.

 **Combine Contrarian Opinion with Other Technical Tools**